-International applicants, needing an F-1 visa, should first submit their tuition deposit; then they will be required to fill out an 1-20 application and submit a bank-certified statement or other financial documentation demonstrating that they have the resources to fund their education.
+International applicants needing an F-1 visa, will be required to fill out an I-20 application, and submit a bank-certified statement or other financial documentation demonstrating that they have the resources to fund their education and a copy of their passport.
 An I-20 form to obtain their F-1 student visa will be issued after their tuition deposit and this documentation is received.